Building a custom paymaster

 • Make sure you delete the artifacts-zk and cache-zk folders before recompiling.

-Using the paymaster
+Using the Paymaster

 1. Create the use-paymaster.ts script in the deploy folder, replacing the parameter placeholders with the details from the previous deploy step.